-Contact time Self-study Sum Sum 900 h h
+Contact time Self-study Sum Sum 900 h

 Internship: Intention of the work placement is for the students to work in one or more functional divisions/branches of a company in order to implement knowledge and methods from their studies.
-The students are requested to consider the coherencies of economic, ecological, ethical and security aspects.
+The students are requested to consider the coherencies of economic, social and environmental aspects.
+After finishing the internship, the experience gained during the practical semester must be summarized in a written report according to criteria defined beforehand by the student and the supervising professor.
 The work placement can also be pursued abroad.